uhhuhuhuhuh/themeswitcher.nvim/README.md

 ts.setup({})                -- setups this plugin
 ```
 ### Why?
-I made a copy of my neovim config which I used to test plugins and colorschemes so I needed something to easily switch between colorschemes and their styles.
+I made a copy of my neovim config which I used to test plugins and colorschemes so I needed something to easily switch
+between colorschemes and their styles.
 <sub><sup>I got bored too...</sup></sub>

+### Things to note
+- I used [themery.nvim](https://github.com/zaldih/themery.nvim) to understand how windows and buffers worked in vim, also my
+  plugin is pretty similiar to theirs (not that there are many ways to make a colorscheme manager)
+- To test vibe coding I used deepseek to make a highly general and complete [configuration validator](https://github.com/uhhuhuhuhuh/themeswitcher.nvim/blob/main/lua/themeswitcher/validator.lua)